ComposableFi/composable/docs/docs/governance-&-token/use-cases.md

 ## The first cross-ecosystem token
 As Picasso plays a pivotal role on Cosmos and Kusama, PICA will be utilized across both ecosystems as new use cases and integrations are established.

-### Gas (network usage)​
-The PICA token is uniquely positioned as the gas token at the center of Picasso, powering Composable’s efforts to enhance blockchain interoperability.
-PICA will also act as the gas token for the CosmWasm dApps deployed on the `ccw-vm` on Picasso.

-All fees may change dynamically depending on network load and pool or protocol fee formulas.
-The most fundamental factor for gas fees is the computational resources it consumes which is represented as the transaction's "weight".
-The weight of a transaction is converted into an appropriate amount of PICA by the polynomial formula which changes dynamically depending on the target load of the network.
-This means as the usage of the chain increases towards maximum capacity, the price of a unit of weight increases as well.

-### Primary pairing on Pablo​

-Pablo is the native DEX of the Picasso ecosystem and is integrated directly into the runtime of our parachain as a pallet.
-As such, a primary trading pair on Pablo will be PICA.
-You can also expect various liquidity incentives with 15% of PICA’s supply being allocated towards liquidity programs.

-## Governance

-In pursuit of a trustless and interoperable vision, PICA plays a crucial role, as [governance on Picasso](../picasso/governance.md) is operating OpenGov phase 2.

-Additionally, as PICA serves as the native token of Composable Cosmos, it is essential for governance on the [Composable Cosmos](../composable-cosmos.md) chain as well.

 ## Where is PICA available?